-The Group's maximum exposure to credit risk is reflected in the carrying amounts of financial assets on the consolidated statement of financial position.
+The Group's maximum exposure to credit risk is reflected in the carrying amounts of financial assets on the Condensed Interim Consolidated statement of financial position.
 The impact of possible netting of assets and liabilities to reduce potential credit exposure is not significant.